J-KC-Man/Capstone-Project/README.md

-# Capstone-Project
+# Weather
 Capstone project for the Udacity Nanodegree course 2017/2018

-This is a Weather App that uses
+Weather is an Android App that allows users to view and save worldwide weather information by text search or GPS location.

+##Technologies implemented:

-Android Architecture Components, Room, Viewmodel and Livedata Butterknife library
+Android Architecture Components: Room, Viewmodel and Livedata Butterknife library
 OpenWeatherMap api
 FusedLocationProvider API
 Admob

+## How to use

 This app utilises OpenWeatherMap api.
 To obtain an api key, navigate to https://openweathermap.org/appid and sign up to generate a new key.